As Covington mourns, details emerge in double homicide. Routine call ended with burned bodies. - NewsBreak

 Police identify missing priest, longtime church employee as double homicide victims.
 Here’s what we know so far.

-Days after the gruesome discovery of two badly-burned bodies on the North Shore, officials with the Covington Police Department and the St. Tammany Parish Coroner's Office are scheduled to update the public on the case.
+COVINGTON, La.
+(WGNO) — Days after the gruesome discovery of two badly-burned bodies on the North Shore, officials with the Covington Police Department and the St. Tammany Parish Coroner’s Office have identified both victims and released chilling details about the investigation.
+Earlier this week, the bodies were recovered...

 JP Sheriff is going to be in dire need of deputies if this year's class is any indication